Amrindersingh1/CarND-Advanced-Lane-Lines/README.md

  * invalidate both fits if the difference in their x-intercepts isn't around 350 px (+/- 100 px)
  * draw the current best fit if it exists

 ### Finally ran pipeline through all the images and also through project video .
-The output can be found inline in `AdvancedLaneFindingProject.ipynb` notebook
+The output can be found inline in `AdvancedLaneFindingProject.ipynb` notebook and final project output video is at './project_video_output.mp4'

 ## Discussion
 This is an initial version of advanced computer-vision-based lane finding.